xtompok/bbsht1x/src/README.txt

 Release Notes
 =============

+* v1.3, 28/01/2016 -- Fixing the fact that from version 0.5.11 GPIO.cleanaup() unsets the current pin mode.
+  Cleaning up only the pins that have been set.
+Cleanup disutils use.
+Thanks to Andreas Würl and Andrew Lewis for committing code and giving suggestions.

 * v1.2, 31/12/2012 -- Added the possibility to define the GPIO mode (GPIO_BOARD or GPIO_BCM) in the constructor.
   This is to make sure that this library plays nicely with other libraries that might rely on a specific mode.
   If no mode is provided, the constructor will default to the GPIO_BOARD mode.
-  Thanks to Daniël van Eeden for suggestiong this improvement.
+  Thanks to Daniël van Eeden for suggesting this improvement.

 * v1.1, 26/10/2012 -- Added WaitingSht1x, dew point calculation and using v4 constants.
   WaitingSht1x makes sure that no more than a query per second is performed on the sensor.
 This is